ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

     - Gases like N₂, O₂, H₂O vapor **escape more easily**
     - Atmosphere must be **cold and massive** to stay intact — or supplemented by continual outgassing
 - **High Insolation = Runaway Loss**
-	- In warm stellar zones, low-density planemos **cannot retain atmospheres**
+	- In warm stellar zones, low-density planemons **cannot retain atmospheres**
     - Solar UV + X-rays strip volatiles rapidly
     - Left with:
         - Frozen surface (if far from star)